-Deloitte Digital (“Deloitte Digital,” “we,” or “us”) is a creative digital consultancy provided by Deloitte Consulting LLP, an affiliate of one of the US member firms within the Deloitte Network.
+Deloitte Digital (“Deloitte Digital,” “we,” or “us”) is a creative digital consultancy provided by Deloitte Consulting LLP, an entity within the Deloitte Network.
 As used in this Privacy Notice, the “Deloitte Network” refers to one or more of Deloitte Touche Tohmatsu Limited, a UK private company limited by guarantee (“DTTL”), its network of member firms and their related entities.
 DTTL and each of its member firms are legally separate and independent entities.
 Please see www.deloitte.com/about for a detailed description of the legal structure of Deloitte Touche Tohmatsu Limited and its member firms.

 This Privacy Notice describes how Deloitte Digital collects, uses, and shares information about consumers in connection with our services to create and deliver digital audiences and provide data to our clients (who are advertisers, brands, retailers, and other businesses) to target their own advertising based on such information (referred to as “Personalized Advertising”).
 Such information also helps us to analyze the effectiveness of these services through ad reporting, attribution, and analytics.
 For purposes of this Privacy Notice, the services provided by Deloitte Digital are collectively referred to as our “Services.”
-Please review the Deloitte.com Privacy Notice to learn about how information is collected, used, and shared on our website, www.deloitte.com, which is distinct from our Services.
+Please review the Deloitte.com Privacy Notice to learn how information that is collected by the Deloitte.com website and in other circumstances is used, and shared, which is distinct from our Services.

 Information that we collect

 To provide our Services, we collect directly from individual users of websites, online services and mobile applications (“you”) and receive indirectly from vendors that we work with across the web (including data management platforms, marketing platforms, and data providers) a variety of information (collectively, the “Services Information”), including: